Badgers football: A unifying draw for tailgate aficionados and Bulls fans behind enemy lines

 One bed sheet banner was topical this year: “The Bulls killed Jimmy Buffett” clung to an aging porch.
 “Grab the Bulls by the horns” draped itself over the chipped paint of a balcony.

-By 10 a.m., the atmosphere in the Camp Randall area on the first game day of the coach Luke Fickell era, was lively, the air stagnant and damp.
+By 10 a.m.
+Saturday, the atmosphere in the Camp Randall area on the first game day of the coach Luke Fickell era was lively, the air stagnant and damp.
 It was as though somebody had poured a stale beer into an industrial humidifier and let it rip full blast.
 But if the 90-degree temperatures bothered the high-stepping marching band or the overall-clad revelers, nobody let it show.

 Here for the party (and party only)

-Chuck Elliott rings in his 51st year of Badger football tailgating by playing bartender for a group of friends in the Choles Floral parking lo…
+Chuck Elliott rings in his 51st year of Badger football tailgating by playing bartender Saturday for a group of friends in the Choles Floral p…

 Chuck Elliott, 78, had set up shop in the parking lot of Choles Floral by 10:15 a.m., wearing a false bottom on the seat of his shorts and a smile of satisfaction on his face as he played bartender for his many friends.